-- 27. Some other minor amendments were made to the Bill at this time.
+- 27. Some other minor amendments were made to the text agreed in 2020.
 For example, additional provision was made regarding continuity of the law. - 28.
-On 15 January 2025, the Commission agreed that the revised text of the Assembly Members (Remuneration Board) Bill should be introduced to the Assembly.
+On 15 January 2025, the Commission agreed that the Bill should be introduced to the Assembly.